AirshipCMS/Airship-Foundation-Starter-Project/README.md

 ----

 ## Local Development Setup
-In your terminal, navigate to the directory you would like to work on your project.
+In your terminal, navigate to an _empty directory_ for your project.
 If you are using an SCM tool, this is the root directory for your repository.

 - Run `airship login projectsubdomain`, and `y` to set the project root.
 Enter your superadmin email and password for the project
 - Run `airship land` to retrieve the initial project files.